How Can You Prevent Injury While Cycling?

 Cycling in some situations can be challenging for beginners as well as seasoned riders.
 It has certain rules to follow that most people overlook.
 Let’s look at some of the most common cycling mistakes that you should avoid to prevent injuries:

 Cycles require regular maintenance to ensure that they run safely and smoothly.
-Check the air pressure in the tires and make sure the handle bars, pedals, chains, brakes, and other components are in good working condition.
+Check the air pressure in the tires and make sure the handlebars, pedals, chains, brakes, and other components are in good working condition.

 Multi Geared Bike Chain